Force over Distance: Chapter 43

 With a wave of agony burning along his abraded forearm, he brought a hand up to meet it.

-Pain poured into his head, so intense that his vision flared to blinding white.
-His body and mind fused back together, forced into alignment by the arcing spark of a psychic pain forced down through physical channels.
+Pain poured into his awareness, so intense his vision flared to white.
+His body and mind fused together, knocked into alignment by the arcing spark of a psychic pain forced down physical channels.

-The Nakai shrieked with its own effort, lunging forward, one ruined hand connecting with Young’s temple—
+The Nakai shrieked with its own effort, lurching forward, one ruined hand reaching for Young’s temple—

-A bolt of plasma passed over his head, missing him by inches.
+A bolt of plasma passed overhead, missing him by inches.

 “Colonel.”
 It was Scott, his voice low and urgent.
 “Colonel, can you hear me?”
 His hands were on Young’s back, on his shoulders.

-“Think that thing snapped me out of it, somehow,” Young said, getting his feet under him.
+“That thing snapped me out of it, somehow.”
+Young got his feet beneath him.
 He flexed his right hand into a fist, shook it out, and looked at Scott.
 “We gotta—”

 “I know,” Scott whispered, already hauling Young to his feet.
 “Those things are telepathic, right?
-So they probably all know—whatever.
-That we’re here.”
+So they probably all know we’re here.”

 “Shit,” Young managed, fighting vertigo.